Hanina ben Dosa

-Hanina ben Dosa (חנינא בן דוסא) was a first-century Jewish scholar and miracle-worker and the pupil of Johanan ben Zakai.
-He is buried in the town of Arraba in northern Israel.
+Hanina ben Dosa (חנינא בן דוסא) was a Jewish sage, miracle worker, and student of Rabbi Yohanan ben Zakkai during the early or middle first and second centuries CE.
+He is buried in the town of Arraba, Israel, in the Lower Galilee.

 Biography

-Hanina lived in the Galilee, attracted by the fame of Johanan ben Zakai.
-There he served as an example of Sabbath observance, and there he and his wife were buried.
+Hanina lived in the Galilee, attracted by the fame of Rabbi Yohanan ben Zakkai.
+There Hanina is told by the Jerusalem Talmud to have served as an example of Shabbat observance, and he and his wife are buried in the Galilee.

-While he is reckoned among the Tannaim and is quoted in connection with a school and its disciples, no halachot and but few aggadot are preserved as from him.
+While he is reckoned among the Tannaim and quoted in connection with a tannaitic school and its disciples, no specific halakhot, and but few aggadot, are preserved as from him.
 He is "remembered more for his conduct than for his halakhic teachings.
 There are no laws quoted in his name."
-His popularity, however, which he enjoyed throughout his life, and which rendered him immortal among the mystics, rests not on his scholarship, but on his saintliness and supposed thaumaturgic powers.
-From the several maxims attributed to him it may be seen that he was a member of the ancient Hasideans: "One whose fear of sin precedes his wisdom, his wisdom will endure; but where wisdom precedes fear of sin, wisdom will not endure; "Where a man's works are greater than his learning, his learning will stand; but where his learning is greater than his works, his learning will not stand"; "Whosoever earns the good-will of humanity is loved of God; but whoso is not beloved of man is not beloved of God".
-There are other teachings which indicate his Hasidean schooling.
+His popularity, which he enjoyed throughout his life and which rendered him immortal among the mystics, rests not on his scholarship but on his saintliness and related powers.
+From the several maxims attributed to him, it may be seen that he was a member of the ancient Hasideans: "One whose fear of sin precedes his wisdom, his wisdom will endure; but where wisdom precedes fear of sin, wisdom will not endure; "Where a man's works are greater than his learning, his learning will stand; but where his learning is greater than his works, his learning will not stand"; "Whosoever earns the good-will of humanity is loved of God, but whoso is not beloved of man is not beloved of God."
+There are other teachings that indicate his Hasidean schooling.

-Hanina, like all the ancient Hasideans, prayed much, and by his prayers he is said to have effected many miracles.
+Like all the ancient Hasideans, Hanina prayed much, and his prayers are said to have wrought many miracles.